Neelima0610/Neelima0610/README.md

 ⭐ If you find any of my projects useful, consider giving them a star!

 Thanks for visiting my profile! 🚀

-### One important recommendation

-For your profile, I would **not** make the README look like a generic “developer skills list.”
-Your strongest differentiator is that you're **actually building and launching products**, not just learning technologies.

-The positioning I'd aim for is:

-> **Software Engineer who builds and ships real-world products across .NET, Azure, healthcare interoperability, developer tooling and AI.**

-That complements the **IdeaVault Labs** experience you're adding to LinkedIn and makes your GitHub profile tell the same career story.